-You can apply if all of the following apply:
+You can apply for funding if all of the following apply:

-- you’ll be living in Wales on the first day of the first academic year of your course
+- been living in the UK, Islands and/or Ireland for the three years prior to the first day of the first academic year of your course

-You might also be able to apply if you:
+You might also be able to apply for help with living costs as well as Tuition Fee Loan if you:

 You must also be living in Wales on the first day of the first academic year of your course.
 If you cannot be in Wales for the start of your course because of coronavirus, you’ll still get student finance as long as you meet all the other criteria.